Kerosene Creek hot pools just out from Rotorua.

 Points of interest along the walk

-Two kilometers to go.
-The old Waikaremona Rd road is a typical gravel, dusty and narrow NZ road, please drive slowly.
-The main car park is on the right, but there is adequate parking on the other side of the road.
-It would be a lot more enjoyable if you planed your trip to the pools on any day but Saturday and Sunday.
-The dirt motor bickers use the hill on the other side of the road to race there little toys up and down.
-So it will be very noisy People have camped there over night.
+The dirt motor bikers use the hill on the other side of the road to race their little toys up and down.
+So it will be very noisy.
+People have camped there overnight.
 BUT DO NOT LIGHT ANY FIRES, you will get into a lot of trouble.
 Walk down through the trees and along the creek.
 It is a short 5 min walk to the main pool.

 About half way to the main pool, the track runs very close to the creek.
 You can hop into the creek at any spot that takes your fancy.
-The only drawback is the depth, its too shallow.
+The only drawback is the depth, it’s too shallow.

-There is a very small waterfall right alongside the track Just deep enough to sit in.
-The only drawback is every one walks within inches of you.
+There is a very small waterfall right alongside the track just deep enough to sit in.
+The only drawback is everyone walks within inches of you.

-At the main pool, down river end, there is, what is left of an old ladder to help you down in to the water.
+At the main pool, downriver end, there is, what is left of an old ladder to help you down into the water.

 The pool has a clean sandy bottom and is quite shallow in places, so make your way up to the waterfall.
-The depth there is good, but the rocks make it a little tricky to find a good foot hold to brace yourself when you back up to the waterfall.
-The pressure is great and just what the doctor order for the aching back.
+The depth there is good, but the rocks make it a little tricky to find a good foothold to brace yourself when you back up to the waterfall.

-The only down side is the smell.
+The only downside is the smell.
 Not quite a sulphur smell but more like KEROSENE.
 If the wind is blowing down the valley it’s not too strong for the noise.
-There seemed to be no effect on the skin, but the togs still smelled of kerosene the next day.
+There seemed to be no effect on the skin, but the swimsuit still smelled of kerosene the next day.

 One good point I must say, is there were no mosquitoes around, great.

-Don’t waste time walking further down the creek, I tried that, nothing but mud and over grown with blackberries.
+Don’t waste time walking further down the creek, I tried that, nothing but mud and overgrown with blackberries.